 The report also emphasised the necessity of schools themselves to put in place effective support to help pupils overcome the barriers they face in meeting the expectations of school community.
 Without this, disabled children and young people, and those with SEN face a higher chance of exclusion, and poorer outcomes.

-A second concerning yet persistent trend highlighted by the review is the practice of ‘off-rolling’, which refers to the practice of unofficially excluding children and young people, who effectively stop (or are asked to stop) attending school.
+A second concerning yet persistent trend highlighted by the review is the practice of ‘off-rolling’, which refers to unofficially excluding children and young people, who effectively stop (or are asked to stop) attending school.
 The scale and extent of off-rolling is currently unclear, but the review captured anecdotal evidence and reports of pupils being removed from school rolls without valid reasons.

 Another key finding of the review was significant variation in exclusion practice, with some schools excluding a much higher proportion of their pupils than others.
 The review consequently calls for more action to ensure that every exclusion is ‘lawful and fair’, with permanent exclusion always being the last resort.